 - Lady Tulip (Tulipa clusiana): This species tulip produces gorgeous, unique flowers that are pink on the outside and white on the inside with a red or purple star in the center.

-- Red Cross Tulip (Tulipa pulchella): Growing to just 3 to 5 inches (8 to 13 cm.) tall, this diminutive tulip produces purple spring blooms.
+- Red Cross Tulip (Tulipa pulchella): Growing to just 3 to 5 inches (8-13 cm.) tall, this diminutive tulip produces purple spring blooms.

 - Late Tulip (Tulipa tarda): Another tiny plant, this one produces star-shaped flowers in brilliant yellow with white tips.